antiguru/rahmen/README.md

 ```
 Indicate the name and path of the configuration file to read.
 This takes precedence.

+###Shell script

+We have added a basic bash script (in the ``utils`` directory) which creates a random image list from a
+given folder and starts ``rahmen``.
+You could configure the machine to use autologin and call this script from the end of your
+``.bashrc`` to start a ``rahmen`` slideshow automatically after the system has started up.
+Of course, be sure
+to change to folders and paths to match your setup.

 ## Configuration File (default name: rahmen.toml)